Soldo interviewed Husayn Kassai, Co-Founder of Onfido.

 There are broadly three categories that someone would need to consider if they are setting up a fintech company in particular:

-First is our piece of the puzzle: onboarding enrolments of the customer’s identity, which is a legal requirement.
+First is our piece of the puzzle: user onboarding enrolments of the customer’s identity, which is a legal requirement.

 The second are watchlist searches of databases like the United Nations sanctions list and OFAC and other lists like the HM Treasury’s list in the UK, for instance.
 Again, it is a legal requirement to search these databases to ensure the person is not on one of these sanction lists.
 We have partners for this such as ComplyAdvantage who do a very good job.
 The problem is, if I’m a bad actor and I know I’m on a sanctions list, the first thing I’m going to do is provide a fake ID or try to cheat the system by pretending to be someone else in order not to get caught out.

-Third is behavioural fraud detection.
+Third is behavioral fraud prevention.
 Again, we work with all leading partners such as iovation.
 It’s their job to monitor your transactions, so if you’re on holiday and there’s a suspicion that you may be someone else, those tools will give a bank those risk indicators.
 Even then, Onfido is increasingly being used by fintechs as a double check, maybe to ask the person to take out their phone and take another photo of their face to confirm that they are still the account holder, as opposed to blocking your credit card while you’re on holiday and have you call a call centre.

 What does the future look like for ID management?
 I sense that lots of us use passwords which are proven to be horribly outdated and generally insecure.